DragonSenses/visionize/architectural-decision-log.md

 To ensure the payment status is accurately reflected on the front-end, we need to:

 - Display a new board creation button that indicates unlimited board limits.
-- Implement a new server action to enable unlimited board creation.
+- Modify `createBoard` server action to enable unlimited board creation.

 ### Display unlimited board creation button